 - Seminars (smaller groups)

 We recommend students to participate in the seminar.
-You will get guidance from your professor regarding the individual assignment and discuss topics from the assignments in relation to the curriculum.
+You will get guidance from your seminar teacher regarding the topics from the curriculum and preparations for your exam.

 Information about application for changing seminar group.

 - 6 hours written school exam

 The written school exam consists of two parts.
 Part one account for one-third of the grade and part two for two-thirds of the grade, respectively.
 In order to receive a passing grade on the exam, candidates must complete and pass both parts.

 As of autumn 2018, the examination model for this course has changed.
 Students who wish to resit the exam, must complete the current examination model.

 The written examination is conducted in the digital examination system Inspera.
 You will need to familiarize yourself with the digital examination arrangements in Inspera.